Robotic Sand Drawings

 Keywords

-interactive, robot, drawing, drawing machine, beach, party
+interactive, robot, drawing, drawing machine, courtyard, collaboration

 Workshop Schedule